christroutner/RPi-Tracker/README.md

 The ultimate goal of the software is for the device to be configurable from a cell phone or computer over WiFi.
 The RPi will be able to switch between an Access Point (acting like a wifi router) and a wireless client (like a computer or cell phone).
 It will serve up a web page that lists the available tracking logs that can be downloaded in the various formats.

 ## Installation
+In order to create an RPi-Tracking device, you'll need one piece of hardware in addition to the Raspberry Pi.
+That piece is a BU-353 USB GPS as described on the [Project Page](http://rpiovn.com/page/rpi-tracking-device).

 Installation step-by-step directions are as follows:

 1. Install Raspbian and the latest updates